-Experimental Design and Statistical Rationale-For MS experiments, we analyzed 6 biological replicates in 6 independent experiments.
+For MS experiments, we analyzed 6 biological replicates in 6 independent experiments.
 Each biological replicate originated a separate neuronal preparation (6 C57BL/6 mice).
-Cortices of all embryos ( $\sim$ 6-9 per mouse) were pooled during one extraction (so that all neurons in one experiment have the same 'background'). $80 \times 10^6$ neurons were used for one biological replicate: half was treated with the BACE1 inhibitor C3 and half was vehicle-treated with DMSO.
+Cortices of all embryos (~6-9 per mouse) were pooled during one extraction (so that all neurons in one experiment have the same 'background').
+80x 106 neurons were used for one biological replicate: half was treated with the BACE1 inhibitor C3 and half was vehicle-treated with DMSO.
 C3 and DMSO samples from one experiment were separated on a SDS-PAGE and analyzed by LC-MS/MS and quantified with a label-free approach.
 For quantification, we only considered proteins present in both groups (C3 and DMSO) in at least 3 out of 6 experiments.
-Statistical testing was performed with a onesample t test and corrected for multiple hypothesis testing according to Benjamini-Hochberg.
+Statistical testing was done with a one-sample t-test and corrected for multiple hypothesis testing according to Benjamini-Hochberg.

 Immunoblots of neurons were performed with at least 3 different neuronal preparations (divided in up to 3 experiments per preparation), which yielded 6-11 independent experiments per protein with each one C3 and one DMSO-treated group.
 Each protein was checked by immunoblotting in neurons originating 3 different mice.
 Immunoblots of mouse cortices were performed with 6 biological replicates.
-One biological replicate equals one WT and one B1-/- animal.
+One biological replicate equals one WT and one B-/- animal.
 Immunoblot experiments were statistically tested by applying the Mann-Whitney-U test.